It's your choice

 [5 minutes]

-• Remind the class of the ground rules for PSHE.
+• Remind the class of the ground rules for PSHE education.
 Using slide 3, ask pupils to imagine a child who is 8 or 9.
 They’ve seen a news story online – but there’s something about it that makes them unsure if it’s true.
 Individually students should note down their thoughts on:

 • What could be making them uncertain?